MicrosoftDocs/SupportArticles-docs/support/browsers/only-secure-content-is-displayed-message.md

 ## Symptoms

-When viewing a website in Internet Explorer 9 or later, you receive a message that says "Only secure content is displayed."
+When viewing a website in Internet Explorer 9 or later, you receive the following message:

+> Only secure content is displayed.

 ## Cause

-This message is telling you that there may be both secure and non-secure content on the page.
+This message means that there may be both secure and non-secure content on the page.
 Secure and non-secure content, or mixed content, means that a webpage is trying to display elements using both secure (HTTPS/SSL) and non-secure (HTTP) web server connections.
-This often happens with online stores or financial sites that display images, banners, or scripts that are coming from a server that is not secured.
+It often happens with online stores or financial sites that display images, banners, or scripts that are coming from a server that isn't secured.
 The risk of displaying mixed content is that a non-secure webpage or script might be able to access information from the secure content.

 ## Resolution